Shirish03/redesigned-adventure/bitlocker-recovery-key-automation/README.md

 ---

+## Scope

+This repository documents a design pattern for handling BitLocker-to-Go recovery key escrow in Hybrid Entra ID environments where native behavior is inconsistent.

+The scripts are intentionally focused on illustrating control flow and system behavior, not providing a turnkey deployment package.

+---

-## Scope & Disclaimer
+## Disclaimer

-- All scripts are **sanitized and illustrative**
-- Tenant-specific identifiers and production values are removed
-- The repository demonstrates a **design pattern**, not a turnkey solution

-This content is provided for educational and design discussion purposes only.
+This solution is provided as a reference implementation and design pattern.
+It has been validated in a specific Hybrid Entra ID and Intune-managed environment and may require adaptation for other configurations.

+There is no guarantee that this approach will function identically in all environments.
+Administrators should review, test, and validate the behavior in a controlled setting before any production use.

+Use at your own discretion.

 ---